jenkinsci/dependency-track-plugin/README.md

 ### Thresholds

-When Synchronous mode is enabled, thresholds can be defined which can optionally put the job into an UNSTABLE or FAILURE state.
+When synchronous mode is enabled, thresholds can be defined which can optionally put the job into an UNSTABLE or FAILURE state.

 ![risk thresholds](docs/images/jenkins-job-thresholds.png)